OriginalSleeper/Password-and-Browser-History-Finder/README.md

 ## OS support 💻
 - Windows
-- (Others haven't been tested, but let me know if they work)
+- (Others can work if you change filepath format)

 ##
 ## Dependencies (see requirements.txt)